 Danielle has won many awards, both in her photojournalism and fine artwork.
 In 2013, Danielle was a national winner of Canon’s “Project Imaginat10n” photo competition with Director Ron Howard.
 Celebrity director, Biz Stone, the co-founder of Twitter, chose her winning image to help inspire his short film, “Evermore” which premiered October 2013 in NYC.

 “Art is everywhere, waiting to be revealed.
 My nature photography reflects a desire to capture the many tranquil aspects of my journeys that are often missed by the casual observer.
 As an artist trained both in photojournalism and the fine arts, I focus on documenting intimate portraits of the environment with the intent to communicate to the viewer the spirituality I envision in each moment.
 I search for what many may see as ordinary and discover the extraordinary.” www.danielleausten.com

 I am Currently teaching at Truman State University, as an Associate Professor in the Visual Communications concentration were I have taught intro to advance courses and Foundations.

-As a designer I work in many areas of Visual Communication from print, web, motion and animation.
-In past few years my work has been directed towards photographic manipulated imagery.
+As a designer, I worked in many areas of Visual Communication from print, web, motion, and animation.
+In the past few years, my work has been directed towards photographic manipulated imagery.
 This work incorporates layers of textural and organic imagery that draws upon my interest in decaying architecture, nature and the Mid-Western landscape in which I live.
 This imagery, rich in personally derived symbolism, is organized into mystical and mysterious landscapes.